pravindev666/Tradyx-Aleph/README.md

-# 🗺️ ApeX v7.0: Comprehensive Codebase Map (Deep Dive)
+# 🗺️ ApeX v7.1: Comprehensive Codebase Map (Deep Dive)

-This document provides a high-fidelity mapping of the **Tradyxa-ApeX v7.0** architecture, specifically highlighting the **Strategic Isolation** firewall and the disconnected nature of the **Shadow Research Layers**.
+architecture, specifically highlighting the **Strategic Isolation** firewall and the disconnected nature of the **Shadow Research Layers**.

 ---